Cost Effective Water Softener Installation, Maintenance, and Repairs

 - Remove the control panel cover and find the manual regeneration button.

-- Check to see if you can see water in the water softener tank.
-If you cannot see water, it may mean you have a solid salt bridge buildup.
+- Check to see if the tank is full of salt.
+If it is and it has been months since the last salt change, it may mean you have a solid salt bridge buildup.

 - Tap the salt gently to see if it is hardened.
 If so, remove any loose pellets from the surface and place them aside.